cedric05/dothttp/README.md

 ## Features

 1. easy and cleaner http syntax
-1. variable substition with property file
+1. variable substitution with property file
 1. generates curl from http for easy sharing

 ```